Get Your Free Rug Hooking Course HERE

 In my work the thing that matters most is making great rugs.
 I hook nearly everyday.
 I cannot stop myself.
 I like the feel of wool slipping through my fingers.
 I want to write more books.
 I want them to be both worthwhile and beautiful because writing is another thing I found that I liked to do.
 I dream that a small stack of books that I wrote myself will lay on my office shelf.
 I love land, especially fields.
 I find that a bunch of scrub and brush is a beautiful thing.
 It changes all day long with the light.
 I love the smell of fresh air on a person.
 It makes me want to hold them.
 I want to hang onto as simple a life as I possibly can.
 I do not find that easy because there are so many charms, that are like a ruby to a crow, but it is my goal to live simply, and make hooked rugs that are unmistakably art.

 My studio is nestled in downtown Amherst, Nova Scotia where I display my one of a kind hooked rugs, create kits, patterns, host workshops, and sell supplies.
 It is a warm colourful space that I am able to create and write.
 I love to spend time there, touching the wool making tea and playing.
 It is a dream come true for me.
-We have welcomed visitors from all It's also a space for me to meet people from all over North America who come to visit and have some tea.
+We have welcomed visitors from all over the world.
+It's also a space for me to meet people who come to visit and have some tea.

 Shows and Collections

-My work is in the collections of the Canadian Museum of Civilization, the Art Gallery of NS, and the Art Gallery of NL.
+A solo show of my work, The Very Mention of Home is currently on display at The Art Gallery of Nova Scotia.
+My work is in the permanent collections of the Canadian Museum of History, the Art Gallery of NS, and the Art Gallery of NL.
 (Read More)

 "I love your Sunday letters of reflection, wisdom, and inspiration.
 Your in studio workshop of 14 textures and afternoon tea was just so much fun, and I learned a lot.
 Lovely to connect with a group of women whom I had never met before, to travel down the path of creativity with you!
 I could go on and on.
 Not a day goes by that I don't tune in to one of your videos and get inspired and uplifted."